Vitamin Deficiencies that Cause Fatigue

 What is fatigue and what causes it?

-Everyone feels tired and run down certain times of the month or year.
-You just want to stay in bed all day and do nothing.
-But after you get a good night’s sleep you’re usually back to normal and can easily go about your regular activities.
+We all have times when we feel tired and completely run down.
+These times make you just want to stay in bed all day long and not do a thing.
+But once you get a good night’s sleep, you’re usually back to normal and can easily go about your regular activities.

-Problems arise when that weakness or lack of vitality continues for a few weeks, or even worse, is increasing.
-Fatigue is something that you should pay attention to.
+The problems come when that weakness or lack of energy lasts for weeks or gets worse.
+Fatigue isn’t something that you should ignore.

 In addition to the normal stress and activity of our modern lifestyle there are other causes of fatigue:

 - Undergoing certain medical treatments like radiation, chemotherapy, etc.

 - Losing a loved one

 Your daily habits are very important and could be the cause of your fatigue.
 Here are some possibilities: